Chart Color Schemes

 Age

 The median age in Essendon West is 39 years, which is higher than Greater Melbourne's average of 37 years and very close to Australia's national average of 38 years.
-Compared to Greater Melbourne, the 45-54 age cohort is notably over-represented in Essendon West at 15.8%, while the 25-34 age group is under-represented at 10.8%.
-According to post-2021 Census data, the 15-24 age group has grown from 14.6% to 16.0% of Essendon West's population, while the 45-54 cohort has declined from 17.1% to 15.8%.
-Population forecasts for 2041 indicate significant demographic changes in Essendon West.
-The 55-64 age group is expected to grow by 29%, reaching 261 people from the current figure of 202, leading the demographic shift.
-Residents aged 65 and older are anticipated to represent 56% of this growth.
-Conversely, the 0-4 and 5-14 age cohorts are expected to experience population declines.
+Compared to Greater Melbourne, the 45-54 age cohort is notably over-represented in Essendon West at 15.8%, while the 25-34 age group is under-represented at 10.7%.
+According to data from the 2021 Census, the 15-24 age group has grown from 14.6% to 15.9% of Essendon West's population.
+Conversely, the 45-54 age cohort has declined from 17.1% to 15.8%.
+Population forecasts for 2041 indicate substantial demographic changes in Essendon West.
+The 55-64 age group is expected to grow by 28%, reaching 261 people from a base of 203.
+Residents aged 65 and older will represent 56% of the population growth during this period.
+Meanwhile, the 0-4 and 5-14 age groups are anticipated to experience population declines.